Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Maximum-Cardinality Matching

 Now that we established that \cref{rule:crown} can also be applied for \CMatch, it remains to do so as fast as possible.
 However, to find a crown~$(H,I)$ we need to also find a matching~$M_{H,I}$.
-Moreover, the size of~$M_{H,I}$ depends on the size of the crown and these crowns can be quite big (consider for example a complete bipartite graph~$K_{n,n}$: there is only one crown which is the whole graph).
+Moreover, the size of~$M_{H,I}$ depends on the size of the crown; a crown can be quite large (consider for example a complete bipartite graph~$K_{n,n}$: there is only one crown which is the whole graph).
 Thus, applying \cref{rule:crown} even once in linear time seems hard to do.
 Indeed, the best known algorithm to apply \cref{rule:crown} (even just once) runs in~$O(\sqrt{n} m)$ time~\cite{IOY14}.

-Since we can compute in~$O(\sqrt{n} m)$ time also a maximum matching for the input graph, \cref{rule:crown} seems to be not useful (why reduce the size of the input when you can solve the problem?).
+Since we can compute in~$O(\sqrt{n} m)$ time also a maximum-cardinality matching for the input graph, \cref{rule:crown} seems to be not useful (why decrease the size of the input when one can solve the problem in the same time?).
 However, the algorithm of \citet{IOY14} to exhaustively apply \cref{rule:crown} has only a single step that requires superlinear time: the computation of one maximum-cardinality matching in a \emph{bipartite} graph with~$O(n+m)$ vertices and edges.
-As it turned out in our experiments, a straightforward implementation of the classic algorithm of \citet{HK73} suffices to make this one step almost always faster than computing a maximum-cardinality matching in non-bipartite graphs with any of the implementations for \CMatch that we tested.
+To find such a matching, we used a straightforward implementation of the classic algorithm of \citet{HK73}.
+It turned out in our experiments that even this implementation is faster than computing a maximum-cardinality matching in non-bipartite graphs with any of the implementations for \CMatch that we tested.